 School will present the child and his parents with a new set of challenges.
 It is important that children with haemophilia learn social skills in the same manner as other children.
 It is not necessary for a child with haemophilia to be singled out for special attention at school.
 All issues should be discussed with the school and the parents so that provision can be made to deal with any difficulties that may arise.

 The Irish Haemophilia Society include education as part of the children’s programme at all of our conference and events.

-Click on the image below to dowload the I.H.S. publication “Information for Teachers & Playgroup Leaders”
+For more info, please see the I.H.S. publication “Information for Teachers & Playgroup Leaders”

 Click on the image below to download the “How to recognise a bleed” leaflet.